Kwaku Dua I

 Kwaku Dua Panin (born Fredua Agyeman; c.
-1797 – 27 April 1867) was the eighth Asantehene of the Ashanti Empire from 25 August 1834 until his death.
+1797 – 27 April 1867) was the eighth Asantehene of the Asante Empire from 25 August 1834 until his death.

 Early life

 Prince Kwaku Dua took part in the fighting against the Gyaman, a state 200 km north of Kumasi, from 1818 to 1819, and particularly distinguished himself in combat when he commanded a division in the battle of Katamanso in 1826.

 In 1834, Kwaku Dua Panin succeeded Osei Yaw Akoto.
 His wives included Nana Takyiau and her sister, Nana Konadu Somprema.